 Generally, Muslim scholars believe that moral values and obligations cannot exist apart from God.
 Additionally, objective moral values indicate God's existence.
-Therefore, only God provides the best explanation of the existence of objective moral truths and duties.
+Therefore, only God best explains the existence of objective moral truths and duties.
 People who deny the existence of God often experience hopelessness, depression, and unhappiness.
-The primary reason for this is because they disregard human pain, or Fitrah and God's existence.
+The primary reason is that they disregard human pain, Fitrah, and God's existence.
 Darwinism, which argues that humans are not God's servants, is one of the leading causes of moral decline.
 A society's spiritual collapse is precipitated by a decline in or lack of belief in the presence of God.
-Individuals who deny God, the afterlife, and the concepts of heaven and hell demonstrate excessive anger, reliability concerns, selfishness, and a proclivity for hazardous criminal behavior.
+Individuals who deny God, the afterlife, and the concepts of heaven and hell demonstrate excessive anger, reliability concerns, selfishness, and a propensity for hazardous criminal behaviour.
 On the other hand, love and fear of God guarantee that individuals behave in ways that satisfy God by adhering to recognized morals.
 Such moralities enable communities to flourish and thrive.

 Muslim scholar Hamza Tzortzis argues that if atheists reject the idea of objective morality, then they lack the right to condemn religion or even the oppressive regimes of ISIS, the KKK, and North Korea.
 Atheists form moral conclusions that support their viewpoint.
-Even the most intelligent people understand that crimes like stealing, murder, and abuse are immoral.
+Even the most intelligent people understand that crimes like stealing, murder, and abuse are immoral.1